Columbia-Coulter Translational Research Partnership

 Sunday, December 1, 2013 – Pre-Proposals Due

-The Columbia-Coulter Translational Research Partnership is now accepting Pre-Proposals for its 2013-2014 application cycle.
-Selected teams will receive funding, advice, and guidance to help advance their nascent ideas from conception to proof-of-concept.
+Through the Columbia-Coulter Translational Research Partnership, selected teams receive funding and guidance to advance their nascent ideas from conception to proof-of-concept.
 Through these efforts, the Partnership aims to better position these ideas for partnering with a commercial entity that will invest the necessary resources to bring the concept to market.

-Proposals are evaluated by a panel of experts comprised of clinicians, biomedical entrepreneurs, early-stage investors, and technology transfer specialists.
-The projects are evaluated on the basis of their potential health care and patient care impact, their timeline and pathway to commercialization, their technical feasibility, and, most importantly, their potential for obtaining further financial investment to bring the proposed solution to the bedside.
+Teams then submit Full Proposals and “pitch” their projects to a panel of experts comprised of clinicians, biomedical entrepreneurs, early-stage investors, and technology transfer specialists, who evaluate projects on the basis of their potential health care and patient care impact, timeline and pathway to commercialization, technical feasibility, and, most importantly, their potential for obtaining further financial investment to bring the proposed solution to the bedside.

 The Partnership is led by the Department of Biomedical Engineering at the Fu Foundation School of Engineering and Applied Science, in collaboration with the Departments of Surgery, Orthopaedic Surgery and Radiology at Columbia University Medical Center, and Columbia Technology Ventures, the technology transfer office of Columbia University.
 This program is made possible by a generous grant from the Wallace H. Coulter Foundation and support of leadership from the Offices of the Executive Vice President for Research and the Provost.